-Applicants should be clear in describing how their proposed research project adheres to, and/or builds on, approaches/methods described in the RFP including the expectations at the end of each Project Type 1 area of interest (A through D).
-A proposed research project may include to one or more of these interest areas.
+Applicants should be clear in describing how their proposed research project adheres to, and/or builds on, approaches/methods described in the RFP.
+A proposed research project should include at least two of the research questions.

 Suggested content:

 Introduction and Hypotheses: Provide a brief introduction to the topic of the research and the hypotheses/questions to be addressed by the specific aims and research plan.
 The relationship of the project to the specific CBCPI Project Type and expectations outlined within the RFP should be clear.